gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 : The selected Key Management Method as a DTLS Key Management Identifier.

 * Down Grade Prevention Data:
-: In network bytes order the whole of the DTLS Key Management Parameter including header and excluding padding that the endpoint with the client role offered, followed by the corresponding parameter content of the endpoint with the server role.
+: In network byte order the whole of the DTLS Key Management Parameter including header and excluding padding that the endpoint with the client role offered, followed by the corresponding parameter content of the endpoint with the server role.